axelchalon/axelchalon.github.io/4-random/_posts/2024-05-23-memorize-stress-patterns-russian-nouns.md

 This brings us to the *b'*, *d'* and *f''* stress patterns, which each have, for a given grammatical number, a specific case (other than nominative) with a stress different from the other cases.
 In that case, I like to memorize the edge case also just after the nominative form.
 I can tell this exceptional form apart from a form used to inform us of the standard stress pattern for a given grammatical number (as in the last example) because the exceptional form is not in the prepositional — as exceptional stress cases only occur in the accusative singular or instrumental plural.
 An example to memorize a word with such an exceptional declension would then be **`душа́(ду́шу),ду́ши`**, which means that the stress is on the ending for all singular cases, except ду́шу (accusative); and the stress is on the stem for all plural cases.
 Likewise, **`гру́дь(гру́дью,груди́),гру́ди(грудя́х)`** means that the stress is on the stem for nominative singular, instrumental singular, and on the ending for all other singular cases; on the stem for the nominative plural, and on the ending in all other plural cases.

 We have now covered all stress pattern types.
-It could be useful as this point to summarize how to deduct a stress pattern from the memorized forms.
+It could be useful at this point to summarize how to deduce a stress pattern from the memorized forms.

 # Useful summary
 Here is a key to interpret the syntax we have come up with.
 The syntax is formally `<nominative singular declension>(<?exceptional singular case declension>)(<?prepositional singular declension>), <nominative plural declension>(<?exceptional plural case declension>)(<?prepositional plural declension>)>` where "?" marks an optional item.